AshayChaudhari-6113/Sign-language-detection/README.md

 # Sign-language-prediction
-Develop a sign language prediction model using CNN architecture This project was done by me As a mojor project in my internship, But unofrtunately it was incomplete due to lack of Mentor's Support...
+Develop a sign language prediction model using CNN architecture.
+This project was done by me As a mojor project in my internship, But unofrtunately it was incomplete due to lack of Mentor's Support...